The MacColl Center bridges the worlds of health services research and health care delivery to inform and improve both.

 Practical research, tools, and models with global reach

-Nearly 25 years ago, the MacColl Center developed the widely-adopted Chronic Care Model.
+Over 25 years ago, the MacColl team developed the widely-adopted Chronic Care Model.
 Shortly after, we developed the Patient Assessment of Chronic Illness Care (PACIC) and Assessment of Chronic Illness Care (ACIC) instruments.
 Our tools continue to influence the delivery of care to patients around the world.

 Committed to excellent, patient-centered care for all